The Visual Encyclopedia of Science Fiction

 The Visual Encyclopedia of Science Fiction is an illustrated collection of bibliographic essays on the history and subject matter of science fiction.
 It was edited by Brian Ash and published in 1977 by Pan Books in the UK and Harmony/Crown Books in the US.

 Summary

 The book starts with a parallel chronology of significant events in the fields of science fiction stories, magazines, novels, movies/TV/radio, and fandom, from 1805 to 1976.
 The book's thematic sections contain introductions by science fiction authors, and extensive bibliographies of science fiction works featuring each theme.
 It includes extended essays on science fiction, called "Deep Probes".
 The chapters are numbered in the style of a technical manual.
 Illustrations are primarily book and magazine covers, and interior illustrations from magazines, including a number of illustrations by Virgil Finlay, among others.
-The anthologist and editor Mike Ashley is credited in the book as "Principal Research Consultant".
+The anthologist and editor Mike Ashley are credited in the book as "Principal Research Consultant".

 Reception

-The book received positive reviews within the field of children's literature, including the American Library Association.
+The book earned favorable reviews from the American Library Association and other organizations that specialize in children's reading.
 Reviews from the field of science fiction were less enthusiastic: